All Episodes

 No, it can't be intentional.

-It can't be intentional.
+It can't be intentional because it's so unthinkable.

-You wouldn't nobody can process.
+You wouldn't, nobody can process.

-We're talking about low information voters here.
+We're talking about low-information voters here.

-Somebody they like president could actually intend to do all this.
+People just can't process that somebody they elect president could actually intend to do all this.

-And that makes it really tough to convince people or to persuade them, because they don't want to believe it.
+And that makes it really tough to convince people or to persuade them because they don't want to believe it.

 It's totally believable that a foreign enemy would try to do this, but not somebody we elect president.